 For as long as I can remember, I have wanted to write a novel.
 In the 4th grade at Northeast Academy, located just ten minutes from my hometown of Jackson, North Carolina, I joined fellow classmate Brittany Bennett and a few others in writing a short-story titled Glory about an eagle (truthfully, that’s about all I remember about it).
 It made me want more, though.

 In the 8th grade, I wrote a novelette, by hand, in a bright yellow spiral-bound notebook, titled Mr. Witt and Ms. Burgwyn Do America, a play on the 1996 Beavis and Butthead movie Beavis and Butthead Do America.
-I must admit that I was a bit naive, at the time, of what “Do America” actually meant; nonetheless, Ms. Anna Burgwyn, one of my middle and high schools English teachers, recognized my naïveté and still praised me for my work.
+I must admit that I was a bit naive, at the time, of what “Do America” actually meant; nonetheless, Ms. Anna Burgwyn, one of my middle and high school English teachers, recognized my naïveté and still praised me for my work.
 The “book” was highlighted by a plot featuring two protagonists, Ms. Burgwyn and my high school history teacher, E. Carl Witt, traveling across America to save the nation from total obliteration.
 The encouragement Ms. Burgwyn and Mr. Witt afforded me for writing this story…it made me want more.

 I attended Chowan University for undergraduate school, and I could go on forever about the vast number of people who encouraged me to better develop my writing while there.
 Two that stand out in my mind are Greg Taylor and Ken Wolfskill, but the list goes well beyond the two of them.
 My experience there…it made me want more.